tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/01_Ins_Welcome.md

 ### Overview

-In the last class students were introduced to several of the popular ERC token standards (20, 721, 777, 1155) and implemented their own ERC20 compliant token using the OpenZeppelin libraries.
+In the last class, students were introduced to several of the popular ERC token standards (20, 721, 777, 1155) and implemented an ERC20 compliant token using the OpenZeppelin libraries.
 Today students will be introduced to the concept of crowdsales, a popular method for distributing tokens; they will explore popular historic crowdsales and implement their own crowdsale using the OpenZeppelin libraries.

 ### Class Objectives